Museum of Arts and Sciences (Daytona Beach): The Cici and Hyatt Brown Museum of Art

-The museum also has its own auditorium and planetarium.
+On May 7, 2012, the campus of the Museum of Arts & Sciences expanded with the construction of a new facility created for the display of Florida art and is the permanent home of more than 2,600 paintings of Florida, from the collection of Cici and Hyatt Brown.
+The current display features the largest collection of Florida art in the world.

 Charles and Linda William's Children's Museum

-MOAS opened the first science center in the area on November 21, 2008.
+MOAS opened the first dedicated science center in the area on November 21, 2008.
 The Charles and Linda William's Children's Museum features hands-on science exhibits in a 9000 sqft state-of-the-art facility.
-The Children's Museum is home to interactive exhibits that demonstrate various principles of science, including a raceway where kids can build their own vehicles, doctor and radiologist exhibits, tennis ball launcher, video light microscope, a make-believe pizza parlor, and more.
+The Children's Museum is home to interactive exhibits that demonstrate various principles of science, including a raceway where kids can build their own vehicles, doctor and radiologist exhibits, video light microscope, a make-believe pizza parlor, and other science-focused exhibits.